Dudukun/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Write a function that returns the reversed version of a list:
+Write a function that converts a number from base 10 to another base passed as argument:

-Prototype: exports.esrever = function (list)
-You are not allow to use the built-in method reverse